DavidWells/davidwells.io-v1/content/blog/2019-09-04-simple-forms.md

 ---
 title: "Simplify form handling in your app using valid HTML elements"
-descriptions: "Using valid HTML form inputs for streamlined form handling in your app"
+description: "Using valid HTML form inputs for streamlined form handling in your app"
 author: DavidWells
 date: 2019-09-04 09:30:00
 layout: post